 But, perhaps the most frequent one relates to the trip itself.

 Lets start out with some basic Florida geography.
-By road the Keys and Key West are accessible by only one road, US1.
+By land the Florida Keys and Key West are accessible by only one road, US1 or Route 1.
 This runs from Maine all the way to Key West.
-From the mainland south of Homestead, on the east coast to Key West you would be driving approximately 113 miles and travel over 42 bridges, connecting 43 islands or Keys, with one of the bridges being 7 miles long!
+From the mainland south of Homestead, on the east coast to Key West you would be driving approximately 113 miles and travel over 42 bridges, connecting 43 islands or Keys, with one of the bridges being 7 miles long (aptly named the Seven Mile Bridge)!
 Making that drive can be a challenge itself.
-From Fort Myers, the 145 mile drive can easily be 5 plus hours.
+From Fort Myers, the 145 mile drive can easily be 6 plus hours.
 US1 in the Keys is primarily a 2 lane road; only 1 lane going and 1 lane leaving.
-So if there are any delays, accidents, mishaps or draw bridge openings, US1 will turn into a massive parking lot until the delay is sorted out.
+So, if there are any delays, accidents, mishaps or draw bridge openings, US1 will turn into a massive parking lot until the delay is sorted out.

 So, if you'd like to take a vacation away from the usual and enjoy a tropical cocktail and bite to eat during travel, click below, make your reservations and leave the driving to us!